lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 Since it's hard to gauge exactly how far it'll push you based on that information, leave YYYYFFFF as 00000000.
 This will cause the patch to read from a place in memory instead.

-Use __Dolphin Memory Engine's Memory Viewer__ and go to 0x8000523C.
+Use __Dolphin Memory Engine's Memory Viewer__ and go to one of the following addresses, respective to your game version:

+> USA: 802ed67a
+> PAL: 802f9d0e
+> JAPAN: 8030a78e

 Treat the first 8 values the same way you would the material name; you may experiment with different bounce settings in this way without having to recompile the game.

 https://github.com/lance-o/bouncy_material/assets/61329703/43582a35-8024-4010-b193-ad1cc1b07d4b